Logo Medical XPRT

 Examining Models of Chronic Obstructive Pulmonary Disease (COPD) and their Application in Other Disease Frameworks

-The field of medical science has long utilized disease models, which are systems simulating the progression and expression of a disease, to better understand various illnesses. ...
+The field of medical science has long utilized disease models, which are systems simulating the progression and expression of a disease, to better understand various illnesses.
+These models facilitate the study of disease pathology, identifying underlying mechanisms, and developing potential treatments.
+In the context of respiratory diseases, numerous models have been developed, with a prominent ...

 ByCreative Bioarray